 One thing I never get asked is: “What questions should I ask the interviewer?”

-I used to ask just any old questions to make sure I was meeting this requirement in job interviews, but after working with a few bad seeds, I take those questions very seriously now because I never want to work for a bad boss or in a bad culture ever again.
+When I was first looking for jobs, I used to ask just any old questions to make sure I was meeting this requirement in job interviews.
+But after working with a few bad seeds, I take those questions very seriously, because I never want to work for a bad boss or in a bad culture ever again.

 In this post, I share all the most pertinent questions to ask that will help you make sure the company and role you’re interviewing for is actually right for you.

 Before you can decide what some good questions to ask an interviewer are, you need to be sure you have a good understanding of whom you’ll be speaking with during the interview.
 Hopefully, your interviewer will tell you ahead of time, but if not, you can politely ask to get more intel.

 Once you know who will be in the room (or on the Zoom interview), you can tailor your questions.
 In general, there will be three types of people you might meet in an interview:

 Your future manager.
 This is the most common scenario, and many of the questions on this list are relevant.
 But if you’re meeting with someone who may be your manager in the future, you know you can focus on things like your roles and responsibilities.